What security obligations are imposed on data controllers and data processors?

 Security requirements may not always be included in the data protection law, but are key to guaranteeing lawful processing of personal data.
 The entity processing the data must take all useful precautions with respect to the nature of the data and the risk presented by the processing, to preserve the security of the data and prevent alteration, corruption or access by unauthorized third parties.
 Appropriate technical and organizational measures should be implemented to ensure a level of security appropriate to the risk.

-Employers in Singapore should make reasonable “security arrangements to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks (Personal Data Protection Act 2012, Part VI, 24).”
+Under the Protection Obligation in Singapore’s Personal Data Protection Act 2012 (PDPA, Part VI, Sec.
+24), employers are required to make reasonable “security arrangements to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks to personal data in its possession or under its control.”
 Under the Advisory Guidelines on Key Concepts in the PDPA (July 2017, The Protection Obligation) companies are advised to:

 - design and organize security around data protection to fit the nature of the data and the risk of harm that may result from a security breach;